 When the medical profession diagnosed the severe spinal Myelitis, Tamas became paralysed just below his chest and hospitalised for 9 months and needed to use a wheelchair.

-During his time in hospital he met Ben Harris: a SportsAble member and above knee amputee, who encouraged him to get active.
+During his time in hospital he met a SportsAble member who encouraged him to get active.
 On leaving hospital, Tamas joined the Club and immediately enjoyed Wheelchair Basketball, Archery, Swimming and Air Weapons.
 It enabled him to get active and sociable after years of being isolated and inactive in hospital.
 This improved both his physical and mental health.

-Today Tamas is training hard and dreams of securing a place on Team GB for Tokyo 2020.
+Today Tamas is training hard and dreams of securing a place in the Tokyo 2020 Paralympics.

 To see our full range of sports, visit here